DGUV Information 201-056

 The DGUV Information 201-056 was developed to ensure the safety of workers who perform tasks at great heights, whether on roofs, scaffolding, platforms, or building facades.
 Areas of particular risk include the construction of high-rise buildings, the maintenance of wind turbines, and work on scaffolding.
 In these situations, there is always a risk of falling, which can result in serious injuries or even fatal accidents.
 The DGUVguideline provides clear guidelines on how such risks can be minimized through appropriate safety measures.

-The main points of DGUV Information 201-056 include:
+The main topics covered in DGUV Information 201-056 include:

 Legal regulations and obligations